survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ## Available Analysis Tools

-Even though having a look at the file itself gives you idea of what’s going on, often it’s preferable to use a particular tool for that.
-I’ve listed alternatives below.
+Even though having a look at the file itself gives you idea of what's going on, often it's preferable to use a particular tool for that.
+I've listed alternatives below.

 ### The Official Analyse Tool

 ![The Official Analyse Tool](images/analyse.png)

-[The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application’s dependency graph.
+[The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.

 ### Webpack Visualizer